AU-Mark/PS-PasswordExpiryNotification/README.md

 If you select to use SMTPGRAPH, SMTPAUTH, or SMTPRELAY with user authorization required you will be prompted to enter the client secret or account password.
 These credentials are stored securely in the Windows Credential Manager using the CredentialManager powershell module and are only accessible by the user account that installs and runs the script.

 ### Client Logo
+#### Supported Extensions
+The following image extensions are supported with this script.
+These image types are compatible with all email readers. (jpg,jpeg,png,gif,svg)

 #### Validation
 If a URL is provided the image will be downloaded and validated to check if it is a supported image type.
 If a file path is provided the extension will be validated to check if it is a supported image type.